williamang171/issue-tracker/README.md

 ## Screenshots

-You can go to [here](documentation/screenshots/README.md) to view more screenshots
+You can go to [here](documentation/screenshots/README.md) to view screenshots taken for the application

 ## License